Current lab members

 Carmen Palacios, postdoc 2001-02.
 Currently at CNRS, France.

 Seth R. Bordenstein, postdoc 2002-04.
-Currently Assistant Professor, Vanderbilt University.
+Currently Associate Professor at Vanderbilt University.

 Joshua Herbeck, postdoc 2002-03.
 Currently a Senior Fellow and Acting Instructor at Univ. of Washington.